catalinux/pml1/report.md

 ### Abstract

 According to the  datasets' description,  positive class consists of component failures for a specific component of the APS system.
 The negative class consists of trucks with failures for components not related to the APS.
 The attribute names of the data have been anonymized for proprietary reasons

+The dataset contains 170 features and 60000 samples for the training set